 For example, if you want to attract more attention to your dedicated product page where you also offer a demo or a free trial, a popup could trigger most of the visitors that land on that page but haven’t signed up for the demo yet.

 Another popup would offer then another incentive to sign up for or purchase your product.
-For example, a lead magnet such as eBook or a webinar would represent another touchpoint for converting page visitors into customers.
+For example, a lead magnet such as an eBook or a webinar would represent another touchpoint for converting page visitors into customers.

 Determine Popup Triggers